Sea of Creativity 2010

 Create your own art, poetry, stories, music-making in Toby's Gallery throughout October

-presented by Point Reyes Music Center.
 Novices especially encouraged.
 Public Events and Special Guests Every Weekend!
-Art installations designed by Toni Littlejohn, Nancy Stein, Maureen "Mo" Blumenthal, and Janet Robbins, paintings by Connie Mery, Fariba Bogzaran, Kate Olds, Christine DeCamp, music by composer/multi-instrumentalist Joyce Kouffman and many special guests, pianist Mary Watkins, bassist Tami Pallingston, vocalist Lisbeth Scott, and especially the return of award-winning poet Linda Pastan from Maryland.
+Art installations designed by Toni Littlejohn, Nancy Stein, Maureen "Mo" Blumenthal, and Janet Robbins, paintings by Connie Mery, Fariba Bogzaran, Kate Olds, Christine DeCamp, music by composer/multi-instrumentalist Joyce K and many special guests, pianist Mary Watkins, bassist Tami Pallingston, vocalist Lisbeth Scott, and especially the return of award-winning poet Linda Pastan from Maryland.

 Every Saturday and Sunday during the month of October 2010, professional musician/community music activist Joyce Kouffman will be in the Composer's Corner of the installation at Toby's Gallery.